 Since the outset, the band members actively contributed as songwriters and producers – but the whole process of producing BE was a bit different and unique.
 Because the bond with the fan base called their Army is so precious and tight, BTS decided to share the process of making the album through live broadcasts and online platforms.

-On page after page the fan base was able to see the daily ongoing work and to witness the all-around creative participation of the seven members.
-BTS in fact took part in the concept, visuals and PM.
+On page after page, the fan base was able to see the daily ongoing work and witness the all-around creative participation of the seven members.
+BTS, in fact, took part in the concept, visuals, and PM.
 Band member Jungkook saw his first directing credit on a music video.

-BTS’s songs tell sincere stories and convey positive messages.
+BTS’s songs tell heartfelt stories and convey positive messages.
 They want to bring comfort and empower young people, reassure them that they are not alone in the world, pushing back against stereotypes.
-Be is just another example of how the band is not afraid of showing its inner conflicts, empathizing with the fans and helping the listener to persevere during the hard times of life.
+Be is just another example of how the band is not afraid of showing its inner conflicts, empathizing with the fans, and helping the listener to persevere during the hard times of life.